Female Fat Loss: Five Reasons Why It's So Hard

 Cheap, poor quality food + sedentary lifestyle = fat gain.

-As a woman, your body REALLY likes to store fat, especially in your butt, hips, and thighs.
-Female hormones like estrogen, progesterone, and testosterone prime the female body for pregnancy every month whether you're having a baby or not.
-These reproductive hormones impact how your body looks, feels, and performs - and they also make it slightly harder to burn fat.
+As a woman, your body really likes to store fat, especially in your butt, hips, and thighs.
+Female hormones like estrogen and progesterone prime the female body for pregnancy every month whether you're having a baby or not.
+These reproductive hormones impact how your body looks, feels, and performs - and they also make it slightly harder to burn fat, especially in the lower body.
 The excess fat stored around the butt, hips, and thighs is different and more stubborn than fat stored elsewhere on the female body [Source].

 When compared to men, women do not require as high of a caloric intake and also store more body fat, which delays the effects of the body breaking down due to stress, starvation, and overwork.
 It is precisely these biologic conditions that make us better at survival that make us worse at getting leaner.